 Can I take public transport to the city?

-Yep, it’s important that social distancing is maintained.
-Businesses have put a lot of money into ensuring they’ve created a safe environment for customers, so please assist them by using hand sanitizer stations and wearing a mask where appropriate (like when getting a haircut).
+Yep, we all know the drill at this stage, please social distance and wear a face covering whilst you’re in shops and shopping centres.
+Businesses have put a lot of money into ensuring they’ve created a safe environment for customers, so please assist them by using hand sanitizer stations and listening to staff.

 Should I decide where I’m going in advance?